German hydrogen train pioneer switches to cheaper battery power

 April 06, 2023

 Dredging and marine engineering companies DEME and Jan De Nul, and Aertssen Group in JV Terranova, specialized in infrastructure works, join forces with energy providers Luminus and Nippon Gases to build and exploit a production unit for green hydrogen in Zelzate.
-The companies have established a neThis content has been archived.
-Log in or Subscribe […]
+The companies have established a new partnership Terranova Hydrogen NV.
+The three companies will […]

 D’Ieteren’s Taxis Verts reflects on 6 months of hydrogen taxi usage